Skip to main content

 About 2 min read

 Patch management is an operational process that systematically evaluates, tests, and applies fixes (patches) for operating systems and applications to remediate known vulnerabilities.
-According to the 2024 Verizon DBIR, breaches involving the exploitation of vulnerabilities increased by 180% year over year, and cases where delayed patching is the direct cause of a breach are endless.
+Exploitation of vulnerabilities is one of the primary entry points for breaches, and cases where delayed patching is the direct cause of a breach are endless.

 Real-World Use Cases